sunilthetab/slackbot/Milestone 1/FIXDESIGN.md

 2. Knows where its being addressed

-1. The following code shows how the bot listens to the messages:
+i.
+The following code shows how the bot listens to the messages:

 ```javascript